During the pandemic, we wanted to understand the role of music in helping people to cope with the first lockdown (~ April 2020).

 All code and figures related to the project can be found on our Github page: https://github.com/lkfink/CMQ.

-You can watch a short conference talk about the project, presented by co-first author Lindsay Warrenburg here.
+You can watch a short conference talk about our results, presented by co-first author Lindsay Warrenburg here.

 Nachrichten: Music in the time of Corona